Baker Hall 148

-Dr. Cavalier was Director of CMU's Center for the Advancement of Applied Ethics and Political Philosophy from 2005-2007.
-He is currently co-director of the Southwestern Pennsylvania Program for Deliberative Democracy, which received the 2008 Good Government Award from the League of Women Voters.
+Dr. Cavalier was Director of CMU's Center for the Advancement of Applied Ethics and Political Philosophy from 2005-2007 (currently the Center for Ethics and Policy).
+He is currently Director of the Department’s Program for Deliberative Democracy, which won a 2008 Good Government Award from the Pittsburgh League of Women Voters.

 Co-Editor of Ethics in the History of Western Philosophy (St. Martin's/Macmillan, England, 1990), Editor of The Impact of the Internet on Our Moral Lives (SUNY, 2003) and other works in ethics as well as articles in educational computing, Dr. Cavalier is internationally recognized for his work in education and interactive multimedia.
 He was President of the "International Association for Computing and Philosophy" (2001 - 2004) and Chair of the APA Committee on Philosophy and Computers (2000-2003).
 Dr. Cavalier has given numerous addresses and keynote speeches here and abroad.

-Today Dr. Cavalieršs interests focus on the field of deliberative democracy.
+Today Dr. Cavalier’s interests focus on the field of deliberative democracy.
 He is a PI in projects involving deliberative polling and other forms of democratic dialogue at the local, regional and national level.
-He has two books in this field: Democracy for Beginners (For Beginners LLC, 2009) and anthology entitled Approaching Deliberative Democracy: Theory and Practice, Carnegie Mellon University Press (2010/11).
+His recent books are Democracy for Beginners (For Beginners LLC, 2009) and Approaching Deliberative Democracy: Theory and Practice (Carnegie Mellon University Press, 2011).

 Duquesne University - Ph.D.
 (Philosophy) 1978, M.A.
 (Philosophy) 1973 (Honors)